spitlo/spitlo.github.io/content/music/stromata.md

 - [ ] Add harmonica
 - [ ] Add harmonica and lyrics
 - [ ] Play it on your computer, record it to your phone while playing harmonica.
 Save as ogg
 - [ ] Record the song to cassette, take the tape out and cut it to pieces.
 Glue it together again and put it back into the cassette.
-Record it (opionally saving it as ogg).
+Record it (optionally saving it as ogg).
 - [ ] Print the file.
 Keep only the pages whose numbers are included in a fibonacci sequence (you might use an extra copy of page one).
 Scan these pages.
 Somehow make a song from that.
 - [ ] Using a magnetoencephalography helmet, record your reactions to the song.
 Convert those readings to frequencies.
 Convert the frequencies to actual tones.
 Record the tones.
 Add reverb.